verible

 If you prefer to build and install the binaries locally yourself:

-# For a system directory that requires root-access, call with -s option.
+# For a system directory that requires root-access, call scfript with sudo.

 (this requies a compliant install utility, otherwise simply copy the binaries from bazel-bin/ to your desired location)